-Filed by the Registrant $oxtimes$ Filed by a party other than the Registrant \Box Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under § 240.14a-12 NEWELL BRANDS INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı ment of Filing Fee (Check all boxes that apply): \boxtimes No fee required Fee paid previously with preliminary materials П Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+Filed by the Registrant $\boxtimes$ Filed by a party other than the Registrant $\square$

+Check the appropriate box:

+- Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material under § 240.14a-12

+NEWELL BRANDS INC.

+(Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check all boxes that apply):

+- ☑ No fee required

+- □ Fee paid previously with preliminary materials

+- Exchange Act Rules 14a-6(i)(1) and 0-11

+PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION DATED MARCH 15, 2024

+In accordance with Rule 14a-6(d) under Regulation 14A, please be advised that Newell Brands Inc. intends to release definitive copies of this proxy statement to security holders on or about March 27, 2024.